polarmobile/polar.paywall.publisher/README.md

  * __Authenticate__: Send user credentials to the __publisher__ and get a key back.
  * __Product Access__: Request permission to serve content to the client.

+## Sample Publisher ##

+This project is a sample implementation of a publisher server.
+It is written in Python and meant to serve as a reference for implementation.
+The sample is not fully functional and takes several shortcuts during implementation; it should under no circumstances be used in production.

+This section provides an overview of the sample and the contents of the various files used in its implementation.

+### Minimum Requirements ###

+In order to run this sample, your system should have Python 2.6 or greater installed and accessible from your command prompt.
+You will also need the itty package, version 0.8.0 or greater.

+### Installation ###

+Note that installation is not required in order to test or run this sample.
+In order to run this sample, issue the following command to your command prompt:

+    python runserver.py

+In order to install this sample, run the following command:

+    python setup.py install

+### Moving Parts ###

+The sample implementation contains three main moving parts:

+    * __auth.py__ := A request handler that authorizes the user.
+    * __validate.py__ := A request handler that grants the user access to a product.
+    * __model.py__ := A data store used to store and fetch usernames and passwords.

+All other files simply provide supporting functionality to achieve these three main operations.

+### utils.py ###

+This file contains two functions; report\_error and check\_base\_url. report\_error formats error messages in a way expected by the __Polar Server__. check\_base\_url validates the common parts of the url for all API entry points.

+### errors.py ###

+This file contains default handlers for two common http errors; 500 and 404.
+While it is not mandatory to implement these handlers, having them will make deployment more secure and easier to debug.

+### auth.py ###

+The auth function in this file is a handler used to authenticate a user, using their supplied authentication credentials.
+It also supplies two additional functions (check\_device, and check\_auth\_params) that check the validity of the parameters passed to the auth function.

+### validate.py ###
+### model.py ###

+In order to simplify the design of this sample, the state of the system is stored in memory, as opposed to a database.
+The server is then run in a single process with multiple threads.
+The model class contains a singleton that stores the state of the server.

+### credentials.py ###
+### test.py ###

+A series of unit tests used during the development of this project.
+To run the unit test suite, issue the following command on your terminal:

+    python test.py

+### runserver.py ###

+A script that is used to run the sample server on port 8080.
+Note that this script should only ever be used for testing purposes and not in production.
+To run this script directly, issue the following command on your terminal:

+    python runserver.py

+### setup.py ###

+Used to install the sample server.
+Note that it is not necessary to install the same server in order to test with it.
+The runserver.py script can be called directly as long as the stated requirements are met.

 ## Deployment ##